matinict/Magento2x-Ubuntu-Nginx/phpmyadmin.md

-#Install MySQL

-MySQL is the most popular open source Relational Database Management System (RDBMS) created by Oracle Corporation.
-It's a central component of the LEMP Stack, and we will install the latest MySQL version from the Ubuntu repository.
+## 1.5- Install phpMyAdmin

-Install MySQL using the apt command below.

-    sudo apt install mysql-server mysql-client -y
+install PHPMyAdmin using the apt command below. sudo apt install phpmyadmin -y

-After the MySQL installation is complete, start the MySQL service and enable it to launch everytime at system boot.

-    systemctl start mysql
-    systemctl enable mysql
+ During the installation, it will ask you about the web server configuration for phpmyadmin.
+ Choose none option and move the cursor to: 'OK'.
+ For the phpmyadmin database configuration: choose 'Yes' And type new 'STRONG' phpmyadmin admin such as 'Hakaselabs001@#'.

+ Enter a password: "phpmyadmin@123"
+ Repeat the "phpmyadmin@123" password.

  #Install PhpMyAdmin

-PhpMyAdmin is a PHP based application to manage MySQL or MariaDB databases from a web browser.

-In this step, we will install and configure phpmyadmin under the LEMP (Linux, Nginx, MySQL, and PHP-FPM) stack.

-Install PHPMyAdmin using the apt command below.
+PhpMyAdmin is a PHP based application to manage MySQL or MariaDB databases from a web browser.In this step, we will install and configure phpmyadmin under the LEMP (Linux, Nginx, MySQL, and PHP-FPM) stack.Install PHPMyAdmin using the apt command below.

     sudo apt install phpmyadmin -y